 A non-comparative scale is used to analyse the performance of an individual product or object on different parameters.
 Following are some of its most common types:

 Continuous Rating Scales

-It is a graphical rating scale where the respondents are free to place the object at a position of their choice by selecting and marking a point along the vertical or horizontal line which ranges between two extreme criteria.
+It is a graphical rating scale where the respondents are free to place the object at a position of their choice.
+It is done by selecting and marking a point along the vertical or horizontal line which ranges between two extreme criteria.

 For example, A mattress manufacturing company used a continuous rating scale to find out the level of customer satisfaction for its new comfy bedding.
 The response can be taken in the following different ways (stated as versions here):

-The above diagram shows a non-comparative analysis of one particular product, i.e. comfy bedding, making it very clear that the customers are quite satisfied with the product and its features.
+The above diagram shows a non-comparative analysis of one particular product, i.e. comfy bedding.
+Thus, making it very clear that the customers are quite satisfied with the product and its features.

 Itemized Rating Scale

 Itemized scale is another essential technique under the non-comparative scales.
 It emphasizes on choosing a particular category among the various given categories by the respondents.
 Each class is briefly defined by the researchers to facilitate such selection.

 The three most commonly used itemized rating scales are as follows:

 - Likert Scale: In the Likert scale, the researcher provides some statements and ask the respondents to mark their level of agreement or disagreement over these statements by selecting any one of the options from the five given alternatives.